owlike/genson/website/Documentation/UserGuide.md

 **Remark** Actually inner and anonymous classes serialization is supported but not deserialization, except if it is a static inner class.

+You can also deserialize in an existing object.
+However this feature has some restrictions: it works only with Pojo like classes and does not handle nesting.
+For example if your root object contains a list or another Pojo, then it will be overriden by the one in the json (if present, otherwise it remains unchanged).

+{% highlight java %}
+genson.deserializeInto(json, personInstance);
+{% endhighlight %}

 ##Filter/Rename properties##